Verryx-02/playlist-downloader/README.md

 ### Database

-A `database.json` file tracks the state of all playlists and tracks, enabling:
+A `database.db` file tracks the state of all playlists and tracks, enabling:
 - Resume after interruption
 - Sync mode (detect new tracks)
 - Avoiding re-downloads